kmatheis/vetApiDemo/README.md

 Though animals and owners will display owning profile id, comments will not display owning animal id.
 No one displays primary keys.

+The only profile property directly changeable via PUT `/profiles/:id` is `name`.
+Since owners and animals are independently managed with separate endpoints, use those to modify a profile's owners and animals.

 ## Incompleteness

 This project is incomplete.
-The following will still need to be addressed:
+The following still need to be addressed:
-- Verification beans should be added in a few natural places,
+- Additional erification beans should be added in a few natural places,
 - More endpoints need OpenAPI documentation, and
 - Additional reservation date checks need to be incorporated.

 The unit tests, though useful, can also stand to be a little more robust.
 These gaps will hopefully be addressed soon.

+Minor TODOs:
+- Provide endpoints to add and delete profiles.
+- Clean up certain error tests.
+- Some verification beans are present, but still need to add others (Owner, Reservation, Comments).